-I am currently a Senior Lecturer in the Wellcome Trust Centre for Cell Matrix Research, which is embedded within the Faculty of Life Sciences, University of Manchester.
-I am also Programme Director for the new Developmental Biology degree programme within the Faculty of Life Sciences.
+I am currently Professor of Developmental Signalling within the Division of Molecular and Clinical Cancer Studies within the Faculty of Biology, Medicine and Health, University of Manchester.
+I am also Associate Dean for Internationalisation (Teaching, Learning and Students).
+I have previously been Programme Director for the Developmental Biology degree programme and Deputy Associate Dean for Teaching, Learning and Students within the Faculty of Life Sciences.

 My PhD and initial postdoctoral research was undertaken in the laboratory of Alfonso Martinez Arias at the University of Cambridge.
 Here I investigated the interaction between the Notch and Wnt pathways during Drosophila development.
 For my second postdoctoral fellowship, I moved to the laboratory of Anthony Brown at the Weill Medical College of Cornell University, New York.
 My research there focussed on Wnt signalling in mammalian cells including mammary epithelial cells and the developing murine mammary gland.